-It is normal to feel distressed after a molar pregnancy, and in some people these emotions can develop into depression and anxiety if left untreated.
+It is normal to feel stress after a molar pregnancy and, in some people, these emotions can develop into depression and anxiety if left untreated.

 The Miscarriage Association suggests that a person with molar pregnancy might experience a variety of associated feelings, including:

 Shock and confusion.
 These emotions are especially common if the pregnancy was planned and thought to be healthy prior to an ultrasound scan or miscarriage.
 It can be shocking for a person to find out they have a condition which they probably never heard of before.

 Fear and anxiety.
 A molar pregnancy may lead to fear of the possibility of having cancer, and fear that problems will happen again with any future pregnancies.

 Loss and grief.
 It is normal to feel grief if a baby was expected.